MetaKt/StudyMate/README.md

 The project's objective is required to complete a requirement document for a system introduced by the students.

 ## What is StudyMate?
 StudyMate is an exceptional interactive website designed exclusively for individuals seeking to engage in group study.
-With StudyMate, you can easily connect with like-minded individuals by joining or creating study groups, participating or share resources in the post sessions, as well as engage in the General Library of StudyMate, and even post-meeting details to ensure smooth coordination with your study partners.
+With StudyMate, you can easily connect with like-minded individuals by joining or creating study groups, participating or sharing resources in the post sessions, as well as engage in the General Library of StudyMate, and even post-meeting details to ensure smooth coordination with your study partners.

 ## Requirement Document Draft File